ibm-cloud-docs/EventStreams/eventstreams161.md

 1. Navigate to the **Authorizations** panel in IAM and click **Create**.
 2. **From the point of view of IAM, the source and target services are the opposite of mirroring**.
 Select both clusters accordingly, assign the Reader role, and click **Authorize**.

+If your requirement is to fail back, you will need also the service-to-service binding in the opposite direction.
+{: important}

 For more information about service-to-service bindings, see [Manage authorizations panel](https://cloud.ibm.com/iam/authorizations) and [Using authorizations to grant access between services](https://cloud.ibm.com/docs/iam?topic=iam-serviceauth).